wenyaxie023/WordSaladChopper/README.md

 To train on your own samples:

-- Format your dataset to match the structure of our released traces.
+Step 1: Format your dataset to match the structure of our released traces.
-- Modify `configs/train.yaml`
+Step 2: Modify the data path in `configs/train.yaml`.
 ---

 ## 4. Repository Structure